bntracy/weekend-sql-to-do-list/README.md

 ## Description

 A basic to-do list.
 Items can be added, deleted, or marked complete.
+Completed items display a timestamp marking the time of completion.

 ### Prerequisites